 My wife and I did a Permaculture(Permanent Agriculture) course together and in one of the lessons we were taught to build a cob oven.
 We had previously read articles about them in Grass Roots and Earth Garden magazines and were anxious to have a go.

-We have since built a second at another property we moved to and also one for some friends.
-You can cook not just pizzas in these ovens, but amazing roast meats, and even bake loaves of bread.
-If you live in the country and have an abundant supply of wood you can cook in these ovens all year round and save on your electricity and gas bills.
+We have since moved to another property so built another and also one for some friends.
+You can cook not just pizzas in these ovens, but roast meats, and even bake loaves of bread.

 Commercially built pizza ovens can cost up to $1000.
-Materials to build these cost us virtually nothing apart from labor, because most of the material was on hand.
+Materials to build these cost us virtually nothing apart from labour, because most of the material was on hand.